 The chances of becoming infected by Vibrio Vulnificus from eating raw oysters depends on the number of oysters consumed, the concentration of the bacteria in those oysters, the virulence of the strain, and the condition or strength of the person’s immune system.
 However, once the bacteria get into a person’s bloodstream and septicemia develops, the mortality rate is between 50% to 70%.
 Individuals who survive the bacterial infection may lose one or more of their limbs and have severe scarring on their bodies.

 What Are the Symptoms of Vibrio Vulnificus?

 There is a range of symptoms that a person could experience if they contract Vibrio Vulnificus infection (vibriosis).
 This can include vomiting, diarrhea, and abdominal pain.
 Additionally, if this bacteria enters the bloodstream, it can lead to septicemia, which is a severe and life-threatening illness characterized by chills, nausea, lowered blood pressure, fever, and blistering skin lesions.

 There may be various types of compensation available to victims in these cases.
 This can include the following types of economic and non-economic payment:

 Full coverage of medical expenses

 Lost income if a victim cannot work

 Loss of quality of life damages

-Because Vibrio vulnificus does have a high fatality rate, we also want to point out that family members may also be able to recover compensation in the event they file a successful wrongful death lawsuit.
+Because Vibrio Vulnificus does have a high fatality rate, we also want to point out that family members may also be able to recover compensation in the event they file a successful wrongful death lawsuit.
 If a loved one has died due to Vibrio Vulnificus, consult with one of our Denver wrongful death lawyers.
 A lawyer can assist in the filing process of a wrongful death lawsuit and help family members get the compensation they deserve.

 Funeral and burial expenses